Rudra-Garg/PILGRIMAI/README.md

 To get started with Pilgrim, follow these steps:

 1. Clone this repository to your local machine.
-2. Navigate to the `app` folder to work with the mobile application code, or navigate to the `website` folder to work with the website code.
+2. Navigate to the `App` folder to work with the mobile application code, or navigate to the `Website` folder to work with the website code.

 ## How to Run the Flutter App: